-While the government effectively enforced the law, the county's main union Unio Sindical d'Andorra (USdA) criticized the law alleging it did not effectively protect workers, especially those with short-term contracts.
-The economic impact of the COVID-19 pandemic increased the vulnerability of some workers who have precarious contract terms.
+While the government effectively enforced the law, the county's main union Unio Sindical d'Andorra (USdA) criticized the law, alleging it does not effectively protect workers, especially those with short-term contracts.
+The economic impact of the COVID-19 pandemic increased the vulnerability of some workers who had precarious contract terms.
 Penalties for violations were commensurate with those for other laws involving the denial of civil liberties.